 FNH SCAR 17S

 The SCAR 17S has been reported to be the best battle rifle money can buy.
 The soft recoiling rifle has replaced the venerable M-14 in many military rolls largely because the M-14 is a bit long in the tooth after serving for 56 years.
 Not only is the SCAR a pleasure to shoot, but it also has almost as many accessories as the AR platform, allowing you to tailor this rifle to your exact needs.
 Now you might be asking, is it worth the premium over some of the other rifles?
 I think so.
 Boasting features such as a folding stock, built-in rails, adjustable cheek rest, and ambidextrous controls, it is hard not to see the value.
 Throw in the capability to convert calibers by buying the caliber conversion kit of your choosing, and you have a gun that really is something special.

-If you, the reader, has any suggestions for an interesting alternative to the all too-common AR-10 style of rifles please let me hear it in the comments.
-I really do love hearing your thoughts on my musings.
+If you, the reader, have any suggestions for an interesting alternative to the all-too-common AR-10-style of rifles, please let us hear it in the comments.